Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Introduction

 A straightforward consequence of Theorem \ref{thm:maintheorem} is that when $f(B_f)$ is contained in a codimension two simplicial complex, the topological dimension of $f(B_f)$ must be exactly $(n-2)$.
-However, there are many branched covers for which the image of the branch set is complicated.
-Indeed, Heinonen and Rickman construct a quasiregular branched cover $f \colon \bS^3 \to \bS^3$ containing a wild Cantor set in the branch set.
+However, there are many open and discrete maps for which the image of the branch set is complicated.
+Indeed, Heinonen and Rickman construct a quasiregular map $f \colon \bS^3 \to \bS^3$ containing a wild Cantor set in the branch set.
 The set $\bS^3 \setminus f(B_f)$ is not simply connected.
 So, as a Cantor set with a topologically nontrivial complement, the set $f(B_f)$ cannot be contained in a codimension 2 simplicial complex (see \cite{HeinonenRickman} and \cite{HeinonenRickman2}).
 Here a wild Cantor set refers to any Cantor set $C$ in $\R^n$ such that there is no homeomorphism $h \colon \R^n \to \R^n$ for which $h(C) \subset \R \times \{ 0 \}^{n-1}$.

 We also note that the hypothesis of the PL structure must be made on the image of the branch set and not on the branch set itself.
-In Section \ref{sec:Nemesis} we present a classical example due to Church and Timourian \cite{ChurchTimourian} of a branched cover whose branch set is a simplicial complex, but whose image is not.
+In Section \ref{sec:Nemesis} we present a classical example due to Church and Timourian \cite{ChurchTimourian} of an open and discrete map whose branch set is a simplicial complex, but whose image is not.

 A crucial step in the proof of Theorem \ref{thm:maintheorem} is showing that the boundaries of so-called \emph{normal domains} of the mapping $f$ are $(n-1)$-manifolds.
 In dimensions above three we need to study, not only the boundary of a normal domain $U$, but also the boundaries of the $(n-1)$-dimensional normal domains of the restriction $f|_{\partial U} \colon \partial U \to f \partial U$, and so forth continuing these restrictions to boundaries of normal domains all the way down to dimension 1.